Follow our practical tips to make sure your relative is prepared for periods of warm weather, and reduce the risk of heat-related health problems.

 Some systems allow you to create presets specifically for periods of warm weather, and others also measure the outside temperature and make changes automatically to compensate.

-For more information, you can check out our advice guides on smart thermostats.
-If you would like to see full reviews showing the best options available, Which? members can visit our smart thermostat reviews hub (note: Which? members will need to log in to see the articles in full).
+For more information, check out the Which? home and garden advice guides on smart thermostats.
+If you would like to see full reviews showing the best options available, Which? members can log in to our smart thermostat reviews hub.

 Linked temperature alerts